 I've met and interviewed some fascinating people like, exhibition designer, Charles Froom and I've also been lucky enough to attend and write about special events like the Night of Stars gala and the premiere of Ralph Rucci's film, "Ralph Rucci: A Designer and His House."
 Last week, I went to the preview of Kenneth Cole's new collection -- click here to read.
 So, all of you fashion lovers out there who want to be "in the know" and up-to-date on industry events and news, Lookonline is a great source... click here to subscribe!

 I like long walks on the beach, Mediterranean food and foreign films.
-But seriously, I have been a designer for 17 years and I started this blog to discuss art, fashion and all things cool.
-When I'm not writing or designing, one can find me in downward dog (on a yoga mat :-) or running in Central Park listening to some super fast, pop punk tunes from the late 70's/early 80's.
+But seriously, I've been a designer for 18 years and I started this blog to discuss art, fashion and pop culture.
+When I'm not writing or designing, you can find me in downward dog (on a yoga mat :-) or running in Central Park listening to some super fast, pop punk tunes from the late 70's/early 80's.